Moose Hill Farm Share (CSA)

 We believe that healthy farming leads to healthy people and a healthy community.
 This is why Moose Hill Wildlife Sanctuary in Sharon has partnered with a local farm to offer nearby residents the opportunity to take part in a summer CSA (Community Supported Agriculture) program.

-- Offering organic, locally-grown food to Sharon and neighboring residents.
+- Offering organic, locally-grown food to surrounding communities.

 - Welcoming families into our fields, in an effort to connect future generations with their food.

 - Supporting Ward’s Berry Farm, a local family-run farm.

 The Wards brothers are responsible for all of the cultivation of the land and planting of the crops on our 17 acres and Moose Hill oversees the management, harvesting, and distribution of the crops.